 Last post, we described how humans use metaphor to transfer the properties of one thing to another.
 Today we discuss the value-judgments that we make with respect to those properties.

 Metaphor works because we all share one thing: the human condition.
-While today’s zeitgeist is hyper-focused on our human differences, it’s easy to lose sight on the vast similarities that we share as a species.
 George Lakoff and Mark Johnson explain how.

 “We are physical beings, bounded and set off from the rest of the world by the surface of our skins, and experience the rest of the world as outside us.
 Each of us is a container, with a bounding surface and an in-out orientation onto other physical objects that are bounded by their surfaces.
 Thus, we also view them as containers with an inside and an outside.”1

-We–and I mean everyone independent of race, religion, culture or creed–are autonomous beings, wandering through the world and thus experiencing the same physical phenomena.
-The sun comes up every morning and sets every night.
+Humans are autonomous beings who wonder through the world collecting experiences as we interact with physical phenomena.
+We learn that the sun comes up every morning and sets every night.
 We go to bed at night and wake up in the morning.
 When we get out of bed, gravity holds our feet to the ground and the friction between our feet and the floor allows us to propel forward rather than slipping and falling.
 We breathe in a mixture of nitrogen and oxygen and expel carbon dioxide.
-When we touch a hot stove we pull away quickly, yet when we experience the embrace of a warm hug, we pull closer and linger.
+When we touch a hot stove we pull away quickly, yet when we experience the embrace of a warm hug, we pull closer.

 We rely on our five senses to navigate through this world through our senses of sight, sound, taste, touch, smell.
 All rely on measuring differences–in light (sight); sound pressure (hearing), flavor (taste), hardness, texture, temperature, weight (touch), and fragrances (smell).
 Because our senses are built upon determining differences, we make value-judgments and categorize some as pleasant (good) and others as unpleasant (bad).

-Sight: Without light, our ability to see is rendered useless, thus more light is perceived as better than less light.
-Since we prefer brightly lit objects in focus to dimly lit blurry ones, we categorize the former as good and the latter as bad.
+Sight: We need light to see, thus more light is perceived as better than less light.
+Since we prefer brightly lit objects to dimly lit ones, we categorize the former as good and the latter as bad.
 For example, take a look at the following metaphoric properties based on the sense of sight.